All page references are to The Fantasy Trip In the Labyrinth rulebook, unless noted otherwise.

 |1x||Skis on mud. (+1 die difficulty)|

-Hence a ST 25 mule (normal MA 20) has a maximum load of 625 pounds and so can transport up to 2500 pounds of cart and cargo over uneven ground at 40% speed or maximum MA 8.
-Note that traveling any distance at this top speed will be extremely fatiguing for the animal.
+Hence a ST 25 mule (normal MA 20, two hex figure) that is carrying no load on its own back can pull up to (25*2*10*4) 2000 pounds of cart and cargo over uneven ground at 40% speed or maximum MA 8.
+Note that traveling any distance at this top speed will be extremely fatiguing for the animal, which will normally just walk at the standard three hexes per turn.

 The driver needs to be within one hex of the hitched animal.
 This is usually accomplished by kneeling (or standing) in the front hex of the cart, but can also be done while walking alongside the animal or riding on or an animal adjacent to it (as modified by the driver's Horsemanship talent).
 If there is no driver then the hitched animal acts as an untrained driver to the best of its ability.
 The GM must rule as to the motivation of the animal which could stop and eat the flowers, run away from the dragon, follow that kid, or whatever.
 If multiple figures are attempting to control the same cart then roll a contest of DX (modified for talents and conditions.)
 If there is no driver or hitched animal the cart has an untalented DX zero driver that simply decelerates by five MA a turn, unless it's on a down slope.